 A cordless impact driver is easy to use, and it can be controlled for light-duty and heavy-duty tasks.
 The minor downside, of course, is that you’re always dependent on the battery and its charging time.

-Another type or category of impact drivers is the brushless impact driver, which is called this because of its brushless motor.
+Another type or category of the impact driver is the brushless impact driver, which is called this because of its brushless motor.
 It’s a motor that operates without friction, which means that it’s much more reliable and doesn’t break down as easily, among other things.

 Brushed impact drivers are the classic impact drivers with brushed motors.
 They are cheaper than their modern brushless counterparts but require more maintenance.
 Both brushless and brushed impact drivers can come in corded or cordless designs.